FXCM vs Capital.com 2026

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 51% and 89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-Comparing online brokers FXCM and Capital.com: FXCM was founded in 1999 and is publicly traded, while Capital.com launched in 2016 and is not publicly traded.
+FXCM vs Capital.com: FXCM, founded in 1999, is an online broker that is publicly traded, while Capital.com, launched in 2016, is not listed on a stock exchange.
 Neither broker is a bank.

 | Feature |